Outburn-IL/foob-docs/configuration.md

 If the message is successfully accepted, it will be written to the Production message log and then the message will be passed to the next Production component for processing.

-In addition, the component exposes the following additional properties:
+In addition, the component exposes the following properties:

 |Property | Description |
 |---------|-------------|